entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is 0.

+> - The coding of *Yipetalichthys* is ?.
+The other taxa with skull roof presevered should be 0, not ?.

 190. Horizontal sensory line canal on cheek: (0) absent; (1) present.

 > King *et al*.
 (2017), Character 314; Castiello (2018), Character 305; Zhu Y. *et al*.
 (2022), Character 194; Brazeau *et al*.
 (2023), Character 319.